France Heat Wave Death Toll at 15,000

-The new estimate came after the government on Monday released a report blaming the deaths on hospital understaffing, bureaucratic delays and insufficient care for the elderly.
+The new estimate came after the government on Monday released a harshly worded report blaming the deaths on hospital understaffing during summer holidays, widespread failure among agencies and health services to coordinate efforts, and chronically insufficient care for the elderly.

 The high death toll has triggered an angry debate in France over shortcomings of the health system.
 The government is considering eliminating a national holiday to raise revenues for elderly care.

-The French lifestyle has also come under scrutiny, since some of the elderly victims died alone in their homes while families were away on lengthy August vacations.
-Authorities reportedly had difficulties reaching survivors who were away.
+The French lifestyle has also come under scrutiny, since some of the elderly victims died alone in their homes while families were away on lengthy August holidays.
+Authorities reportedly had difficulties making contact with survivors who were away on vacation.

 French doctors on Tuesday reacted angrily to the government report, saying they were being made into scapegoats.
 The report said many patients had to go without adequate care because doctors and other health care workers were on vacation.